rtbo/dopamine/client/SPEC.md

 ## Depinstall command

-Download and install dependencies of a package
+Download and install dependencies of a package.<br>

 _Prerequisite_: The dependencies must be locked.

+_State_:
+ - `$PROF/.deps` flag file tracks whether the dependencies were installed.
+If empty, deps were installed under `$USR_DIR/packages`, otherwise the content points to the dependencies prefix.

+_Command invocations_:
 - `dop depinstall`
   - Download and install the dependencies
   - Dependencies that are not built for the chosen profile are built.